catherine-n/climateplus2025/README.md

 **Conclusion**

 While the development of a streamlined data pipeline is encouraging, the evaluation results are based on **area-level accuracy** measured in **1-square-kilometer grids**, not **object-level detection performance**.

-Although the U-Net model demonstrated strong segmentation capability, several key limitations must be address for the pipeline to be appliced to empiracal research at scale.
-These include:
+To enable its use in large-scale empirical research, several key limitations must be addressed:

 * Developing object-level evaluation metrics
 * Enhancing detection and segmentation accuracy at the object level